openhoat/node-design/server-listening.md

 ...
 ```

-As you see, we are lucky because the binding is done before our log 'server listening...', but in the second case the binding hasn't finished when the request is received :
+As you see, we are lucky because the binding is done before our log 'server listening...', but in the second case the binding hasn't finished when the request is received because we have slow down the listening job :

 ```
 $ NODE_DEBUG="http net" node samples/server-listening-2-bad-ko